callahanp/fgdev/README.md

  $FG_DEV/trees may contain full git repos, additional worktrees, output from helper scripts and anything else you want to keep organized while working on flightgear.

-# Scripts, some with convenient aliases.
+## Scripts, some with convenient aliases

 Everything is done with bash scripts, and executing them is a simple as